DonoghueLab/SSIMS-Analysis-Toolbox/README.md

 Donoghue Lab, Brown University, 2012-2019.

+### Quick-Guide ####
-The purpose of this toolbox is to generate dimensionality-reduced data from spike trains, facilitating visualization and further analysis.
-The toolbox integrates two algorithms to achieve this:
+The purpose of this toolbox is to generate dimensionality-reduced **S**pike train **Sim**ilarity (SSIM) Maps from discrete or continuous neural data, facilitating visualization and further analysis.
-* spike train distance metric described by Victor and Purpura (1996)
-* t-Distributed Stochastic Neighbor Embedding (tSNE) (Van der Maaten and Hinton 2008).
-The whole approach has been published in Vargas-Irwin et al. 2015.

-For installation instructions, see `doc/INSTALL.md`.
-Specific files for macOS X installations are contained in `doc/install_mac`.
-For an example, open & run `SSIMS_demo_center_out.m` in MATLAB.
-In addition, the C++ code implementing tSNE and useful spike train manipulation functions have some example code in src/test. `SSIMS_test.cpp` is essentially a port of `SSIMS_demo_center_out.m`, without plotting.
-On Mac/Linux, run with `make test`.
+To get started:
+1. Download the tool box from Github: [Toolbox Repository](https://github.com/DonoghueLab/SSIMS-Analysis-Toolbox)

+2. Add toolbox to your MATLAB path.

+3. **Optional, but recommended** Installation of complied Matlab code for significantly(!) increased performance see 'install.md'.

+4. Open **SSIMS_democenter_out.m** in Matlab: for guidance on using SSIMS (dim-reduced Ensemble Activity Spiketrain Simliarty Maps) with a single demo dataset.

+5. For more details on both methods, publication [1], or our webpage: [Donoghue Lab - Github Page - Analysis Toolbox](https://donoghuelab.github.io/SSIMS-Analysis-Toolbox/)

 Version history
 ---------------
  *  4.0.0: March 2019
-    Added SSIMS toolbox to Github; updated install instructions
+    Added Public SSIMS toolbox to Github; updated readME and install instructions; created webpage
 *   3.0.11: 24 May 2017
     Added `getCSIMS` function for continuous data
 *   3.0.10: 3 November 2016